fortunecookiezen/aws-chalice-echosvc/README.md

 # aws-chalice-echosvc
-poc echo api using AWS chalice microservice framework
+poc echo api using AWS chalice microservice framework.

-experiments with AWS Chalice: https://chalice.readthedocs.io/en/latest/
+[AWS Chalice](https://chalice.readthedocs.io/en/latest/) is a microframework for writing serverless apps in python.
+It allows you to quickly create and deploy applications that use AWS Lambda.
+It provides:

+* A command line tool for creating, deploying, and managing your app
+* A decorator based API for integrating with Amazon API Gateway, Amazon S3, Amazon SNS, Amazon SQS, and other AWS services.
+* Automatic IAM policy generation

 ## Command Line Options: